hfaran/LivesPool/API_Documentation.md

-DELETE to leave current room
+DELETE to delete current room (if you are the owner)